yash-dk/adt-final-project/README.md

-# Stock Market Analysis Dashboard
+# Financial Market Insights and Analysis Platform

 ## Description
 This is out ADT project that provides real-time stock data, technical analysis, candlestick pattern recognition, volatility tracking, and news integration.
 The system consists of a FastAPI backend and React TypeScript frontend.